hliulab/unifyimmun/README.md

 `python source/run_all_phases.py`

 ### Model testing
-After training, the model's performance can be evaluated using the following test scripts.
+Given your fine-tuned model or our trained model (saved in trained_model folder), you can evaluate it on our provided demo test set using the following test scripts.
 >Predict HLA binding specificity using pHLA test set

 `python HLA_test.py`